 Starting things off, there are a number of general storage steps every vehicle owner should take when moving any vehicle into long-term storage.
 No matter what type of vehicle you’re storing, following these preparation steps will help you keep your car, truck, boat, motorcycle, or RV in tip-top shape over its long stay in storage.

 - Wash and wax your vehicle.
 A dirty, unwaxed vehicle can attract dust, grime, and moisture.
-Lauren Fix, Founder of The Car Coach®, recommends washing your vehicle to discourage buildup and applying a layer of wax to protect the paint from moisture and other microbial damage.
+We recommend washing your vehicle to discourage buildup and applying a layer of wax to protect the paint from moisture and other microbial damage.

 - Park your vehicle facing out of the garage.
-Sarah Lee Marks, President of MyCarlady.com, recommends parking your vehicle with the front facing out of the garage or storage space for easy jump-starting and quicker getaways in the event of an emergency.
+When storing your vehicle over a long period of time without proper battery maintenance, it can shorten your battery lifespan.
+Experts recommend parking your vehicle with the front facing out of the garage or storage space for easy jump-starting.

 - Take care of your tires.
-Per the suggestions of both Fix and Marks, inflate your tires to maximum cold settings, move your vehicle every 2-3 months if possible, or jack it up if moving it isn’t possible to preserve the condition of your tires while your vehicle is in long-term storage.
+Some tips are to inflate your tires to maximum cold settings, move your vehicle every 2-3 months if possible, or jack it up if moving it isn’t possible to preserve the condition of your tires while your vehicle is in long-term storage.

 - Buy a trickle charger to save your battery.
-Fix and Marks also recommend buying trickle charger (or “battery tender”) to replenish your battery at the same rate it discharges.
+We recommend buying trickle charger (or “battery tender”) to replenish your battery at the same rate it discharges.
 This will improve your battery’s lifespan and help ensure that it’s ready to go when you take your vehicle out of storage.

-- Invest in insurance.
+- Invest in a protection plan.
 No matter where your vehicle is stored, accidents can still happen.
 Though unlikely, fire, theft, and other damages can befall vehicles in garages and storage spaces alike.
-Sarah Lee Marks and Lauren Fix recommend investing in insurance that covers accidents while your vehicle is in storage.
-This storage can be purchased through most insurance providers and can, in some cases, be purchased directly from storage facilities themselves.
+We recommend investing in a protection plan to allow you peace of mind while your vehicle is in storage.
+Protection plans are typically offered by storage facilities themselves, or through most insurance providers.

 RV Storage Tips: Guidelines on Getting Your Recreational Vehicle Ready to Store

 RVs are typically used seasonally, most frequently when the weather is nice.
 During the colder winter months, many of these large vehicles go into storage, where they can be parked with minimal risk of weathering, damage, and deterioration.
-If you are considering to move your RV into storage, prepare with the following — provided courtesy of Karl Copenhaver, RV expert and Managing Partner at Premier Coach Works.
+If you are considering to move your RV into storage, prepare with the following:

 - Inflate your tires to maximum cold pressure and move your RV every 2-3 months.
 Inflating your tires will keep them from going flat while moving your RV regularly will help tires retain their shape and stop them from becoming oblong.
 Can’t move your RV?Invest in jacks to raise it off the ground.